magomimmo/modern-cljs/doc/tutorial-07.md

 have more builds that differently filter the code base istself, causing a maintenance headache due to code duplication.

+> FINAL NOTE: Me and my students Federico Boniardi and Francesco Agozzino
+> patched `lein-cljsbuild` to extend its build options in such a way that
+> it's able to exclude CLJS files-or-dirs from been compiled.
+As soon as
+> we have time to submit the patch, we hope it will be merged in a next
+> `lein-cljsbuild` release.

-# Next step - Learn by contributing
+# Next step - TO BE DONE

-In the [next tutorial][9] we're going to learn how to patch CLJ/CLJS for solving the code duplication trouble we have just met.
+TO BE DONE

 # License

-Copyright © Mimmo Cosenza, 2012.
+Copyright © Mimmo Cosenza, 2012-13.
 Released under the Eclipse Public License, the same as Clojure.

 [1]: https://github.com/magomimmo/modern-cljs/blob/master/doc/tutorial-06.md